“2020 Global Genes LIVE” – Faith

 I recently joined the ACD as the new Programs Coordinator, and as part of my orientation experience, I had the amazing opportunity to participate in the 2020 Global Genes LIVE virtual conference.
 This event was not only educational but incredibly inspirational.
-I learned so much and came away from the experience with a greater understanding of why we do what we do at the ACD.
+I learned so much and came away from the experience with a greater understanding of why we do what we do at ACD.
 I would love to share some of my highlights and takeaways with you!

 The conference wrapped up on September 25th after two weeks of sessions covering a wide range of topics and bringing hope, encouragement, and inspiration to the rare disease community.
 Despite the physical distance and the challenges of connecting virtually, I was so impressed by the strong sense of community and camaraderie among the speakers and participants.
-As someone who is new to this world, I was thankful for the opportunity to learn and hear from so many motivating individuals!
+As someone who is new to this world, I was thankful for the opportunity to learn and hear from so many individuals!

 The conference kicked off with a session focused on the experience of young adults impacted by rare diseases, a theme that would appear again and again.
 We heard from many young people who were taking ownership of their diagnosis, finding ways to use their voice, and learning how to navigate the transition to adulthood.
 I was inspired by their strength, hope, and resilience.